SwedbankPay/developer.swedbankpay.com/_includes/post-purchase-3-1.md

 If we want to reverse a previously captured amount, we need to perform `reversal` against the accompanying `href` returned in the `operations` list.

-{% else %}

-If we want to reverse a previously captured amount, we need to perform `create-paymentorder-reversal` against the accompanying `href` returned in the `operations` list.

-{% endif %}

 {: .text-right}
 [Top of page](#payment-order-v31)